tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 ## Setting up the environment

+### Requirements

+The following requirements are needed as mentioned in the [Readme](https://github.com/tiltedphoques/TiltedOnline#windows):

+You will need [Visual Studio 2019](https://www.visualstudio.com/downloads/) (the community edition is freely available for download) and the [Directx SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812) to build the project, [Python 3](https://www.python.org/downloads/), [Python 2](https://www.python.org/downloads/) and [Node.js](https://nodejs.org/en/) for the scripts to run properly.

 ### Generating the project files

 Before we generate the project files, synchronize and initialize the submodules that are required by the project.
 This is required so that the submodules are used in the generation process.
 In a CLI, run the following commands: